Birational geometry of moduli space of del Pezzo pairs: Hassett-Keel-Looijenga program for P8

-\end{proof} \begin{rem} Indeed, the generic period point in $H_u\cap H_h$ comes from the period of the double covering of pairs $(Bl_p \bP(1,1,4), C)$ where $C$ is tangent to the exceptional divisor $E$ over $p$. \end{rem} \begin{defn}[Towers on unigonal divisor] Let
+Similar to the hyperelliptic case we will provide an arithmetic stratification on the unigonal divisor $H_u \subset \cF$.
+The general point in $H_u\cap H_h$ comes from the period of the double covering of pairs $(Bl_p \bP(1,1,4), C)$ where $C$ is tangent to the exceptional divisor $E$ over $p$.
+Using the Hodge index theorem on can see that $H_u$ has no self-intersections in the sense of Looijenga, i.e., $H_u^{(2)}$ is empty.